 Playtime is the largest annual live music festival in Mongolia held at Hotel Mongolia in Gachuurt village located 30km outside of Ulaanbaatar.
 The festival takes place on summer weekend of July before Naadam featuring best of new and established international and Mongolian live music bands.

-Many of growing families stay out of city with full of joy and memories during whole summer.
+Many of growing families stay out of the city with full of joy and memories during whole summer.

 “AT SUMMER COTTAGE”